riepeeb/Project_1_Finance/README.md

 #Cost of rent has gradually increased over the past five years, unlike interest rates that tend to move more with the change in the economy, the cost of rent has been stagnantly increasing.
 I grouped together cost of rent in the United States by year and then took the averages to show the gradual increase.
 It makes sense as we were in the pandemic for rent prices to be very high since cost of goods had likely increased.
 #**Question 5: What do Expenses for Millennials look like over the past 5 years?**
 #Expenses have increased gradually over the past five years then spking as we go into 2021.
 Expenses will be any purchase related to the cost of living.
 With rent increasing, expenses naturally increase, as rent is a part of expenses, but all other expenses increased as well.
 This could be a sign as to why more people wanted to buy homes as opposed to renting, if your rent is already high and your expenses, you may as well invest in somehting that could be yours.
-#**Question 6: How has the number of Millennial Home Buyers Changed?**
+#**Question 6: How has the Value of Millennial Houses Change?**
 #The data for this question was pulled from FRED from the past 5 years.
-Based on the data found, home buying has actually gone up more than I would've thought given the rising interest and FMI rates.
-Home Buying in 2017 was just under 20,000 dropping around 500 in 2018, going back up in 2019 and 2020, then growing to be 3000 more than the low in 2018.
-I came to the conclusion that even though rates are still going up, as the Millennial age group that we looked at grows older, they have more capital, and are therefore more likely to buy a home.
+Based on the data found, home values have gone up quite a bit.
+Even though it is now costing more to spend more - meaning that because FED and FMI rates have both gone up, it is costing more to borrow, which means that mortgages and mortgage payments are going to go up.
+The max home value has also gone up around $3,000 in 3 years
 #**Conclusion:**
 #Tying in Rilee's data on Rent prices, as those are rising as well, it makes sense that one would want to put that money towards a home that they might out-right own one day.
-With more home owners in the dataset in 2021 it also makes sense that the amount of expenses would go up, higher taxes, mortgages are going up, and the costs of goods and services needed to maintain an entire home are going to be greater than what it would cost to rent a one bedroom apartment.
+With home values on the rise it also makes sense that the amount of expenses would go up, higher taxes, mortgages are going up, and the costs of goods and services needed to maintain an entire home are going to be greater than what it would cost to rent a one bedroom apartment.